Saint John's Eve: Shetland Isles

-Spain
+Spain and Catalan Countries

 The traditional midsummer party in Spain is the celebration in honour of Saint John (San Juan, Sant Joan, San Xoán) and takes place on the evening of June 23.
 This midsummer tradition is especially strong in coastal areas of Spain, like in Galicia, where San Xoán festivals take place all over the region; bonfires are lit and a set of firework displays usually takes place.
 On the Mediterranean coast, especially in Catalonia and the Valencian Community, the celebration includes bonfires too, along very popular dance parties (verbenas), and there are also traditional special foods for the day, such as Coca de Sant Joan.
+Saint John's Day (June 24) is regarded as the National Day of the Catalan Countries, however, the most relevant celebrations already begin in Saint John's Eve.

+Every June 22, a group of hikers from Perpignan (Northern Catalonia, France) take the Flama del Canigó, a fire that remains lit in the Castellet de Perpinyà, and climb to the top of the Canigó mountain, where they light a bonfire.
+At dawn on June 23, they descend with the renewed Flame, along with many other people gather at the summit to take the flame and thus begin the journey to different locations in the Catalan Countries to make the Flame spread through towns and cities and thus light the Bonfires of Saint John.
 There is also a large festival in Ciutadella, Menorca, along with many other different cities and towns all across Spain having their own unique traditions associated with the date.
 In the city of Alicante, the Bonfires of Saint John are the most important local festival, and take place from 20 to 24 June.

 Bonfires are also used in the Basque Country to celebrate San Juan Eguna (the feast of St. John the Baptist), which marks the Basque Summer Solstice.
 In some towns the celebration is supplemented with more festivities and dances.

 In Castile and León it is highlighted the Firewalking Festival of San Pedro Manrique (Soria), where barefoot men cross the live coals of a prepared bonfire.